tlverse/tlverse-handbook/08-tmle3mopttx.md

 #### Empty V

-Below we the show an example where $V$ is not specified.
+Below we the show an example where $V$ is not specified, under the resource constraint.

 ```r